MCSO reservist arrested on sexual abuse charges

-MOBILE, CO.
-(ALA)- Investigators said a man who spent some time volunteering alongside Mobile County Sheriff's Deputies, is facing some serious charges.
+MOBILE, Ala.
+(WALA)- Investigators said a man who spent some time volunteering alongside Mobile County Sheriff's Deputies, is facing some serious charges.

 Investigators said Randall Eugene Broughton was a reservist with the sheriff's office.
 Captain Paul Burch said it's unclear how long Broughton volunteered with them, but Broughton was let go weeks ago when they started investigating allegations of sexual abuse of a minor.
 Broughton was also stripped of all belongings linking him to the sheriff's office, Burch said, and Tuesday, he was arrested.